Frédérick Rolette: Biography

-Rolette served as second-in-command of British schooner Lady Prevost at the Battle of Lake Erie on September 10, 1813.
+Rolette served as second-in-command of British schooner Lady Prevost at the Battle of Lake Erie on 10 September 1813.
 When the captain, Lieutenant James Buchan, was mortally wounded, he assumed command until he himself was severely wounded as the result of an explosion.
 He was forced to surrender his ship and again became a prisoner of war, this time for the remainder of the conflict.
 Rolette returned to Quebec City at the conclusion of the war and was presented a fifty-guinea sword of honour by its citizens.
-He died on March 17, 1831, never having fully recovered from his many wounds.
+He died on 17 March 1831, never having fully recovered from his many wounds.

 Legacy

 The Canton of Rolette, Quebec, located on the south shore of the St. Lawrence River, was established in 1868 in his honour.

-An Arctic Offshore Patrol Ship of the Royal Canadian Navy, which started construction in May 2021, is named in his honour.
+HMCS Frédérick Rolette, an Arctic offshore patrol ship of the Royal Canadian Navy that started construction in May 2021 and was delivered in 2024, is named in his honour.